rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 ##

-An external magnetic field points into the page and it is not changing with time.
-The conducting loop is cooled causing the gray cross--sectional area to decrease with time.
+An external magnetic field points into the page, and it does not change with time.
+The conducting loop is cooled, causing the gray cross--sectional area to decrease with time.

 1. Draw representative field lines at $t=0$ and $t=\Delta t$.